carepass/client-libraries/README.md

 There is nothing to install.
 This library is simply a wrapper around existing REST services offered up by CarePass.

 In order to use the CarePass Sync library the client application needs to start the OAuth 2 authentication work flow.
+The OAuth work flow has 2 main steps we should be interested in, the first is the call to the *authorize* endpoint to retrieve the grant code which is seen in the section *Retrieving Grant Code* below.
+Step 2 after receiving the access code is to retrieve the access token by calling the *token* endpoint as seen in *Exchanging Grant Code for Access Token*.

+### Retrieving Grant Code

     <script type="text/javascript" charset="utf-8">
       $(function () {